-Volume 51, Issue 8: March 28, 2025 - The bill instructs DEM to prioritize the list of facilities owned by the state, municipalities, and county-owned public buildings (other than schools) for retrofitting using state funds. - The bill directs municipalities to develop a post-storm permitting plan to expedite recovery and rebuilding by providing for special building permit and inspection procedures following a hurricane or tropical storm.
-It requires the plan be updated no later than May 1 annually and must, at a minimum: - Ensure sufficient personnel are prepared and available to expeditiously manage post-disaster building inspection, permitting, and enforcement tasks - Anticipate conditions that would necessitate supplemental personnel for such tasks and address methods for fulfilling such personnel needs, including through mutual aid agreements, arrangements with private sector contractors, or supplemental state or federal funding - Include training requirements and protocols for supplemental personnel to ensure compliance with local floodplain management requirements that apply within the county or municipality - Account for multiple or alternate locations where building permit services may be offered in person to the public during regular business hours - Specify a protocol to expedite the permitting procedures and, if practicable, to waive or reduce applicable fees - Identify the types of permits frequently requested following a hurricane or tropical storm and methods to expedite the processing of such permits - Specify procedures and resources necessary to promote expeditious debris removal - The bill requires that each county and municipality publish on its website annually by May 1 a hurricane and tropical storm recovery permitting guide for residential and commercial property owners that must describe: Page 22 of 118 LEGISLATIVE BILL SUMMARIES - Florida League of Cities
+Volume 51, Issue 10: April 11, 2025 - The bill instructs DEM to prioritize the list of facilities owned by the state, municipalities, and county-owned public buildings (other than schools) for retrofitting using state funds. - The bill directs municipalities to develop a post-storm permitting plan to expedite recovery and rebuilding by providing for special building permit and inspection procedures following a hurricane or tropical storm.
+It requires the plan be updated no later than May 1 annually and must, at a minimum: - Ensure sufficient personnel are prepared and available to expeditiously manage post-disaster building inspection, permitting, and enforcement tasks - Anticipate conditions that would necessitate supplemental personnel for such tasks and address methods for fulfilling such personnel needs, including through mutual aid agreements, arrangements with private sector contractors, or supplemental state or federal funding - Include training requirements and protocols for supplemental personnel to ensure compliance with local floodplain management requirements that apply within the county or municipality - Account for multiple or alternate locations where building permit services may be offered in person to the public during regular business hours - Specify a protocol to expedite the permitting procedures and, if practicable, to waive or reduce applicable fees - Identify the types of permits frequently requested following a hurricane or tropical storm and methods to expedite the processing of such permits - Specify procedures and resources necessary to promote expeditious debris removal - The bill requires that each county and municipality publish on its website annually by May 1 a hurricane and tropical storm recovery permitting guide for residential and commercial property owners that must describe: Page 24 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 51, Issue 8: March 28, 2025 - o The types of post-storm repairs that require a permit and applicable fees - The types of post-storm repairs that do not require a permit - The post-storm permit application process and specific modifications the local government commonly makes to expedite the process, including physical locations where permitting services will be offered - Local requirements for rebuilding specific to the county or municipality, including elevation requirements following substantial damage and substantial improvement pursuant to the National Flood Insurance Program (NFIP) and any local amendments to the building code - As soon as practicable following a hurricane or tropical storm, a county or municipality within an area declared to be in a state of emergency must publish updates on its website the information required above specific to such storm, including any permitting fee waivers or reductions For 180 days after a state of emergency is declared in an area, the county or municipality may not increase building permit or inspection fees and must have employees and supplemental personnel available during normal business hours to process permits.
-The bill revises the storm-generated debris management statute: - To authorize and encourage local governments to add an addendum to existing contracts or franchise agreements to collect storm-generated debris - To allow each county and municipality to apply to DEP for authorization of at least one debris management site, and shall annually seek preauthorization for any previously approved sites, as allowed by DEP - A municipality may jointly apply for authorization of a debris management site with a county or at least one adjacent municipality if the parties develop and Page 23 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+Volume 51, Issue 10: April 11, 2025 - o The types of post-storm repairs that require a permit and applicable fees - The types of post-storm repairs that do not require a permit - The post-storm permit application process and specific modifications the local government commonly makes to expedite the process, including physical locations where permitting services will be offered - Local requirements for rebuilding specific to the county or municipality, including elevation requirements following substantial damage and substantial improvement pursuant to the National Flood Insurance Program (NFIP) and any local amendments to the building code - As soon as practicable following a hurricane or tropical storm, a county or municipality within an area declared to be in a state of emergency must publish updates on its website with the information required above specific to such storm, including any permitting fee waivers or reductions For 180 days after a state of emergency is declared in an area, the county or municipality that is located entirely or partially within 100 miles of the track of a hurricane or a tropical storm may not increase building permit or inspection fees and must have employees and supplemental personnel available during normal business hours to process permits.
+The bill revises the storm-generated debris management statute: - To authorize and encourage local governments to add an addendum to existing contracts or franchise agreements to collect storm-generated debris - To allow each county and municipality to apply to DEP for authorization of at least one debris management site and shall annually seek preauthorization for any previously approved sites, as allowed by DEP Page 25 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities